Beginner Martial Arts & Karate Programs for Kids

 Why is karate a good martial arts for kids?

 As karate team members, children experience a sense of belonging.
 They also learn how to move in unison (for example in synchronised performance) or how to move tactically together to achieve and aim (like for example in team sparring).

 - learn coordination and team work

-- children learn valuable self defence skills which can help combat bullying
+- learn valuable self defence skills which can help combat bullying

-- children gain self confidence which carries them successfully through life
+- gain self confidence which carries them successfully through life